BartlomiejIT/Portfolio-Projects/README.md

 [![image](https://github.com/user-attachments/assets/bc9f66d0-d198-42d3-b5c2-32c6569b7539)](https://github.com/BartlomiejIT/Portfolio-Projects/tree/main/Data%20Cleaner%20Application%20(Python))

-- I have prepared very useful an application that cleans data by handling duplicates, missing values ​​and then returns a cleaned data set.
-The application also keeps a backup of duplicate rows, replaces missing values ​​with a calculated average value and removes missing non-numeric values.
-This tool is dedicated for data analysts and data scientists, which will facilitate and speed up our process of working with data.
+- I have prepared very useful application that cleans data by handling duplicates, missing values ​​and then returns our cleaned data set.
+The application also keeps a backup of duplicate rows, replaces missing values ​​with a calculated average (mean) values and removes missing non-numeric values.
+This tool is dedicated for data analysts and data scientists, which will make easier and speed up our process of working with data.

 ### [Analysis Coffee Company Market Potential in India (SQL-Power BI)](https://github.com/BartlomiejIT/Portfolio-Projects/tree/main/Analysis%20Coffee%20Company%20Market%20Potential%20in%20India)